k2view-academy/K2View-Academy/community/spotlight/Spotlight_Summary.md

 ### Broadway Actor's Editor

 Broadway offers a number of built-in Actors which address a wide range of predefined activities that can be added to Broadway flows.
-For example, reading a file and writing into a file, creating a table and populating it, parsing an object or concatenating a string, publishing the messages to a queue or invoking a Web service.

-When your implementation requires business logic that is not supported by a built-in Actor and it is repeated across several flows, you can create an Actor using an **Actor Editor** by one of the following:
+When your implementation requires business logic that is not supported by a built-in Actor and it is repeated across several flows, you can create your own Actor using an **Actor Editor**.

 [Read more >](20210527_actor_editor.md)